 Coping with Day to Day Pressures

 Jesus placed considerable emphasis on prayer as a means of building up His spiritual strength.
-We touched on the importance of prayer to CWGs in last month’s article, but its importance remains relevant not only for the group but for the individual.
+We touched on the importance of prayer to groups in the previous article, but its importance remains relevant not only for the group but for the individual.
 Time spent in prayer is always well spent.